Conquer the PMDC NLE/NRE with proven strategies – BilalMD

 PMDC NRE/NLE Step 1: The Theory Exam

-The PMDC NRE Step 1 consists of 200 multiple-choice questions (MCQs) to be completed in 3 hours.
+The PMDC NRE Step 1 consists of 200 multiple-choice questions (MCQs) that must be completed within 3 hours.
 To pass, you need to score 60% (120 MCQs).

 It’s crucial to understand that this exam is concept-based.
 While past papers can help understand the format and types of questions, don’t expect exact copy-pasted MCQs.
 Focus on solving multiple-choice questions (MCQs) to build and solidify your concepts.